 Introduction: Bury a Fig Tree

 Fig trees need to be buried in order to survive the winter in northern climates.
 This tree is about 15 years old, so it knows the routine.
 I'm in southern Michigan, so the winters between the lakes can be brutal at times.
-The objective of burying it is to protect it from the freeze/thaw cycles that happen around here.
+The objective of burying it is to keep it in the dark and protect it from the freeze/thaw cycles that happen around here, which can result in sprouting leaves and kill the tree when the cold returns.
 Keeping it at a relatively constant temperature, even if frozen, will protect it from damage.

 Step 1: When to Bury a Fig Tree.

 You need to wait until a good frost causes the leaves to drop.
 This usually happens just before Halloween, so I like to bury them on that date.
 Your neighbors will think you are digging a grave.
 Figs will still be on the tree, but they can be easily knocked off by hand.

 Take a thin nylon rope or cord and tie an end to the base of a large branch.
 I tried using hemp twine, but it will break down and make it difficult to extract the tree in the spring.

 Slowly walk around the tree, capturing the branches as you move higher.
 Branches are incredibly flexible, so bind it tight as you advance up the tree.

 Tie it off with a simple square knot.

 The trench needs to be long enough and wide enough for the tree to lay into.
 The top is more critical to get all the way into the trench.
 Dig down at least 18"-20".
 The frost line is much deeper around here, so it will stay frozen in the dirt.